coder/modules/dotfiles/README.md

 }
 ```

-### Apply dotfiles as the current user and root (only works if sudo is passwordless)
+### Apply the same dotfiles as the current user and root (the root dotfiles can only be applied if sudo is passwordless)

 ```tf
 module "dotfiles" {